34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 This sustainable DTC company describes itself as a “materials science brand” that uses biotech to create eco-friendly loungewear and they are on a mission to save the environment.

 And this dedication to sustainability works in their favor.
-Studies have shown that consumers—especially younger consumers—prefer to buy sustainable products and would actually pay more for products that have a smaller environmental impact.
+Studies have shown that consumers—especially younger consumers—prefer to buy sustainable products and would pay more for products that have a smaller environmental impact.

 They’ve amassed a huge following with nearly a million followers on Instagram alone, and have gotten the attention of the likes of Pharrell Williams, Bella Hadid, Kourtney Kardashian, and more.